 Minors aged seven (7) and under must be accompanied by responsible party while using the Internet.

-Adults who use the library's computers must supervise any children in their care.
+Adults who use the library's computers services or activities must supervise any children in their care.
 The library staff will not be responsible for un-attended children.
 Adults may borrow books and puzzles from the Children's Department to entertain children while the adult uses the computer.
-If, in the estimation of staff, a child (or children) becomes unruly or causes a disturbance, the accompanying adult will be asked to correct the behavior.
-If the child's behavior continues to be a problem, both the adult and the child will be asked to leave the library premises.
+If the child's behavior becomes disruptive, both the adult and the child will be asked to leave the library premises.

 Users are reminded that information transmitted over the Internet may not be secure, and may be readable by third parties.
 Users are strongly discouraged from sending personal or financial information over the internet and do so at their own risk.